United 93 (film): Plot

-American Airlines Flight 77, which has also been hijacked, crashes into the Pentagon, and FAA National Operations Manager Ben Sliney decides to shut down all U.S. air space and ground all flights.
+American Airlines Flight 77, also hijacked, flies into the Pentagon.
+FAA National Operations Manager Ben Sliney decides to shut down all US air space and grounds all flights.
 On United 93, passengers learn of the other attacks from family members via airphone.
-Realizing the hijackers are on a suicide mission, Burnett, Bingham, Beamer, Glick (a former judo champion), Guadagno, Nacke, Grandcolas, passengers William Cashman, Patrick Driscoll and Alan Beaven form a plan to retake the plane, with assistance from Bradshaw, Lyles and the flight staff, gathering weapons.
-They learn that passenger Donald Greene is a licensed pilot and that passenger Andrew Garcia is a former air traffic controller.
-As the group conspire, Haznawi and Nami anxiously realize that they are losing control of the situation and Jarrah and Ghamdi get agitated, as they are twenty minutes away from D.C. and cannot speed up.
-Passenger Christian Adams, attempting to counsel appeasement, is restrained by the passengers.
-The passengers pray and make final calls to loved ones.
+Realizing the hijackers are on a suicide mission, Burnett, Bingham, Beamer, Glick, Guadagno, Nacke, Grandcolas form a plan to retake the plane, with assistance from Bradshaw, Lyles and the flight crew, and gather weapons.
+They learn that passenger Donald Greene is a licensed pilot and that passenger Andrew "Sonny" Garcia is a former air traffic controller.
+As they plan, Haznawi and Nami anxiously realize that they are losing control of the situation.
+Passenger Christian Adams, attempting to counsel appeasement, is restrained by other passengers.
+The passengers pray and make their final calls to loved ones.

-After Beamer urges the group to take action, stating, "Let's roll", the passengers charge a stunned Haznawi, and subdue him.
-As Nami, Ghamdi and Jarrah panic, Bingham kills Haznawi by bludgeoning his head with a fire extinguisher with Nacke declaring the bomb a fake.
-Jarrah violently rocks the plane to disrupt the passenger revolt as Nami attempts to keep them at bay with a serving cart, Mace and a fire extinguisher, but the passengers persist and overpower Nami.
-Glick kills the screaming Nami by snapping his neck.
-As the passengers batter the cockpit door, Jarrah and Ghamdi dishearteningly realize that they will never reach their target, Jarrah recites the takbir, and chooses to simply crash the plane rather than retain control and puts the aircraft into a steep dive, just as the passengers breach the cockpit.
-The passengers and two remaining hijackers fight for control of the yokes as United 93 inverts and plummets into a field in Shanksville, Pennsylvania, killing all aboard.
+After Beamer urges the group to act, stating, "Let's roll", the passengers charge Haznawi and subdue him.
+Nami alerts Jarrah and Ghamdi to the revolt; Bingham kills Haznawi by bludgeoning him with a fire extinguisher and Nacke declares the bomb to be a fake.
+Jarrah rocks the plane to disrupt the revolt as Nami attempts to keep the passengers at bay with a serving cart, Mace and a fire extinguisher, but the passengers persist and overpower him; Glick kills Nami.
+Jarrah and Ghamdi realize that they will not reach their target, and argue whether to crash the plane rather than cede control, as the passengers batter the cockpit door with the cart.
+Ghamdi tries to hold the door with an axe, but the passengers weaken the door, Jarrah puts the aircraft into a steep dive, just as the passengers breach the cockpit.
+The passengers and two remaining hijackers fight over the controls as United 93 inverts and crashes into a field in Shanksville, Pennsylvania, killing everyone aboard: the film immediately cuts to black as the plane impacts with the ground.

+Title cards state that authorities were only given the order to shoot down hijacked planes after United 93 had crashed, and that airspace was closed until further notice.
+The final card reads, "Dedicated to the memory of all those who lost their lives on September 11, 2001".